Generic framework for non-perturbative QCD in light hadrons

-From the point of view of the ILM, we can extend the formulation to finite temperatures to include dyons around the phase transition temperature, providing a quantitative framework of QCD confinement at finite temperatures.
 Instantons in Euclidean space $R^4$ can be generalized to finite temperature with a twisted temporal boundary condition defined on a circle $R^3\times S$.
 This modifies Belavin-Polyakov-Schwarz-Tyupkin (BPST) instanton solutions into Kraan-van Baal-Lee-Lu (KvBLL) instantons with non-trivial holonomy \cite{Kraan:1998pm,Lee:1998bb,Kraan:1998kp}.

-At finite temperature in $SU(N_c)$, each KvBLL instanton (caloron) with unit topological charge are decomposed into $N_c$ self-dual dyons (fractional instantons) \cite{Zhitnitsky:2006sr,Unsal:2008ch}.
+At finite temperature in $SU(N_c)$, each KvBLL instanton (caloron) with unit topological charge are decomposed into $N_c$ self-dual dyons \cite{Zhitnitsky:2006sr,Unsal:2008ch}.
 Each of them carries both electric, magnetic charges, and nonzero fractional topological charge specified by nontrivial Polyakov loop.
 This naturally extends the zero-temperature ensemble of instanton liquid to a finite-temperature dyon plasma ensemble characterized by long-range Coulomb-like interactions, which can be quantitatively described by the dyon liquid model (DLM) \cite{Liu:2015jsa,Liu:2015ufa,Diakonov:2009jq}.
 DLM has been demonstrated to support a confining phase at sufficient dyon density, offering a comprehensive explanation for the confinement–deconfinement phase transition and chiral symmetry restoration.
-As temperature drops down, the dyon liquid becomes much denser and eventually recombines back to instanton at zero temperature (see Fig.~\ref{fig:topo_field}).
+When the temperature cools down, dyons gets denser in the vacuum and eventually recombine to instantons at zero temperature where the full 4D vacuum degrees of freedom now is described by a dilute instanton liquid (ILM) (see Fig.~\ref{fig:topo_field}).
 These conclusions are supported numerically by \cite{Larsen:2015vaa,Larsen:2015tso} and by mean-field analyses \cite{Liu:2015jsa,Liu:2015ufa}.
 For a comprehensive overview, see \cite{Shuryak:2017kct}.

 In $SU(2)$, the self-dual dyons with electric and magnetic charges $(e, m)=(+, +)$ are called $M$, or Bogomolny–Prasad–Sommerfeld (BPS) dyons in \cite{Unsal:2007jx}.
 The ones with charges $(e, m)=(-, -)$ are called $L$, or Kaluza-Klein (KK) dyons.
 Their anti-self-duals $\bar M$ and $\bar L$ are the ones with $(e, m)=(+, -)$, and $(e, m)=(-, +)$, respectively.
 Their relation to instantons are illustrated in Fig.~\ref{charges}.
 In $SU(N_c)$, there are $N_c - 1$ BPS dyons (maximal abelian subgroup), with charges counted from the Cartan generators, one KK dyon with the charge compensating BPS dyons to zero, and their anti-self-dual counterparts.